MLHale/nebraska-gencyber/teachers/containers/README.md

 #### Adding the API key

 Open your browser and go to http://localhost/admin/api/apikey/.
+Enter the username and password for Django administrator if prompted.
+This is what you setup just a few instructions before.

-Click 'add api key'.
+- Click 'add api key'.

 ![error with key](../building-a-server/img/api-key.png)